Amount of an individual's gift that's credited to MIT's annual giving totals.

 A fund from which dollars are used on an as needed/annual basis without preserving a minimum dollar level.
 Both principal and income may be spent.

 MIT's fiscal year runs from July 1 to June 30.
-The Annual Fund runs on the same fiscal year as the Institute, and this is also considered the Annual Fund crediting period.
+Annual giving runs on the same fiscal year as the Institute, and this is also considered MIT's gift crediting period.

 Friends of MIT